The Power of Innovation Squads

 Foster a Culture of Trust

-Encourage open communication where team members feel safe sharing their ideas without fear of criticism—this cultivates creativity essential for innovative thinking.
+Encourage open communication where team members feel safe sharing ideas.

 Invest in Training